-Expected reimbursements of employee related provisions from other WA local governments included within other receivables
+Expected reimbursements of employee related provisions from

 Timing of the payment of current leave liabilities is difficult to determine as it is dependent on future decisions of employees.

 Expected settlement timings are based on information obtained from employees and historical leave trends and assumes no events will occur to impact on these historical trends.